cloud-bulldozer/benchmark-operator/docs/flent.md

       runtime: 30
 ```

-The new fields :

-`elasticsearch.server` this is the elasticsearch cluster ip you want to send the result data to for long term storage.

-`elasticsearch.port` port which elasticsearch is listening, typically `9200`.
+- `elasticsearch.url` Elastic search instance with full URL format. https://elastic.apps.org:9200

-`user` provide a user id to the metadata that will be sent to Elasticsearch, this makes finding the results easier.
+- `user` provide a user id to the metadata that will be sent to Elasticsearch, this makes finding the results easier.

 By default we will utilize the `flent-results` index for Elasticsearch.